Click + below for guidance Contact information

-Our goal as school counselors is to provide support, guidance and opportunities for students during high school years so they are prepared to become the next generation of parents, workers, leaders, and citizens.
+Our goal as a guidance team is to provide support, guidance and opportunities for students during high school years so they are prepared to become the next generation of parents, workers, leaders, and citizens.

 Services for our Students

-Responsive Services – Counselors work as a team member with school staff, parents, and the community to create a caring, supportive atmosphere in which students can achieve academic success.
+Responsive Services – Our guidance team works as a team member with school staff, parents, and the community to create a caring, supportive atmosphere in which students can achieve academic success.
 Consultation with parents, teachers, other educators and referrals to other school/community resources help us address our students’ immediate and future needs.

-How do our school counselors help you and your child?
+How does our team help you and your child?

 - We help create a safe school environment where students can learn.

-- We counsel students and families in their pathways to post-secondary colleges, universities and trade schools.
+- We advise students and families in their pathways to post-secondary colleges, universities and trade schools.

 - We assist parents with referrals to outside agencies that provide family support.

 - We work with students, parents and members of the school community on attendance issues, intervention plans, and academic planning.

 - We guide students in learning how school performance relates to future opportunities.